-- Additional fees for fingerprinting and background check (see details on www.hazprints.com web site)
+- Additional fees for fingerprinting and background check.
+See website www.hazprints.com

 Procedure for obtaining a TSA Security Threat Assessment

-Applicants must complete the TSA HAZPRINT application on the IBT web site at www.hazprints.com, or by calling the IBT Driver Service Center at 1-877-HAZPRIN (1-877-429-7746).
-The operator at the IBT Driver Service Center will guide the applicant through the process and ensure the application is completed correctly.
-The applicant can also call the IBT Driver Service Center at any time if he or she has any questions about the web site.
-It is important to note that the application must be completed either online or via telephone through the IBT Driver Service Center prior to arriving at the fingerprint capture location.
+Applicants must complete the TSA HazPrint Application online at https://hazprints.tsa.dhs.gov, or by calling the 877-HAZPRIN (877.429.7746) prior to taking the endorsements examination.
+The operator will guide the applicant through the process and ensure the application is completed correctly.
+The applicant can also call the Service Center at any time if he or she has any questions about the website.
+It is important to note that the application must be completed either on-line or via telephone through the Driver Service Center prior to arriving at the fingerprint capture location.
 It cannot be completed at the fingerprinting site.

-IBT provides over 100 fixed and mobile sites nationwide.
-The hazprints web site, www.hazprints.com, or the IBT Driver Service Center, 1-877-HAZPRIN (1-877-429-7746) provides the most up-to- date listings of current locations, operating hours and driving directions to the site of the applicant's choice.
-Applicants from any of the participating states can be fingerprinted at any of the IBT fingerprinting sites, even sites outside of their home state.
+There are over 100 fixed and mobile sites nationwide.
+The HazPrint website, https://hazprints.tsa.dhs.gov, or the Driver Service Center, 877.429.7746 provides the most up-to- date listings of current locations, operating hours and driving directions to the site of the applicant's choice.
+Applicants from any of the participating states can be fingerprinted at any of the fingerprinting sites, even sites outside of their home state.
 Applicants will be required to provide two (2) forms of identification prior to being fingerprinted.
-Please refer to the List of Acceptable Primary and Secondary Forms of Identification on the hazprints web site or contact the IBT Driver Service Center for details.
+Please refer to the List of Acceptable Primary and Secondary Forms of Identification on the HazPrint website (https://hazprints.tsa.dhs.gov) or contact the Driver Service Center (877.429.7746) for details.
 In addition, the applicant will be asked at the fingerprint site to review and electronically sign the application to verify accuracy of the information.

-Please note: IBT staff at the fingerprint capture location will only be able to collect and forward the electronic TSA HAZPRINT application and fingerprints.
+Please Note: Staff at the fingerprint capture location will only be able to collect and forward the electronic TSA HazPrint Application and fingerprints.
 They do not have access to specific information about the program, nor will they receive status reports after the submission of the application and fingerprints are made.

-Based on the data provided on the TSA HAZPRINT application, TSA will perform a threat assessment for each applicant.
-The results of this assessment will be provided directly to the applicant's state Department of Motor Vehicles.
+Based on the data provided on the TSA HazPrint Application, TSA will perform a threat assessment for each applicant.
+The results of this assessment will be provided directly to the applicant's State DMV.
 The applicant will also receive a letter from TSA with the results of the assessment.

-If the applicant has not received a letter from TSA in approximately 4 weeks after he or she has been fingerprinted, information on the status of the application should be available at the IBT Driver Service Center at 1-877-HAZPRIN (1-877-429-7746).
+If the applicant has not received a letter from TSA in approximately 4 weeks after he or she has been fingerprinted, information on the status of the application should contact the Driver Service Center.